 Resistance20 levels

-Product weight209 lbs
+Product Weight209 lbs

 Max User Weight Capacity250 lbs

-Best Elliptical Under $1,000: ProForm Carbon EL
+Best Value Elliptical: ProForm Carbon EL

 Good for: People who want an affordable treadmill that has streaming workouts

-ProForm Carbon EL Elliptical
+ProForm Carbon E7 Elliptical

 Product Highlights